-Later in the test period, we used a carbon dioxide tracer gas technique to examine the evenness and sufficiency of airflows into the two buildings relative to ASHRAE Standard 62-2.
-Without mechanical ventilation, both buildings showed much lower than recommended effective ventilation rates-particularly the tight building where average observed air change rate was only 0.04 ACH.
-However, even the leaky building (with 0.27 ACH) experienced long periods where the interior flow rates were half what would be recommended by Standard 62.
+Later in the test period, we used a carbon dioxide tracer gas technique to examine the evenness and sufficiency of airflows into the two buildings relative to ASHRAE Standard 62.2-2013.
+Without mechanical ventilation, the tighter building showed much lower than recommended effective ventilation rates-where average observed air change rate was only 0.04 ACH.
+However, even the leaky building (with 0.27 ACH) experienced long periods when the ventilation rate was half that recommended by Standard 62.2-2013.

-The summer 2012 testing at the Flexible Residential Testing Facility (FRTF) suggests that further experimentation should be done in the future to examine likely interactions with duct system leakage as well as the potential of enthalpy recovery ventilation systems, which may help address moisture issues while providing more comparable energy performance.
+The summer 2012 testing at the Flexible Residential Testing Facility (FRTF) suggests that further experimentation should be done in 2013 to examine likely interactions with duct system leakage as well as the potential of enthalpy recovery ventilation systems, which may help address moisture issues while providing comparable energy performance.

 By providing specific data on infiltration and ventilation impacts in a hot and humid climate, this study reveals the impact on AC energy and interior moisture levels.
-While building airtightness was found to only slightly influence space cooling and interior moisture levels, mechanical ventilation had a more pronounced impact, suggesting that enthalpy recovery ventilation systems could be valuable.
-The results of this study provides important input to designers, homeowners, the air conditioning industry, utilities, and policy makers when determining cost-effective and comfortable energy efficiency improvements for homes in hot-humid climates.
+While building airtightness was found to only slightly influence space cooling and interior moisture levels, mechanical ventilation had a much more pronounced impact, suggesting that enthalpy recovery ventilation systems will be valuable.
+The results of this study, combined with further infiltration research at the FRTF, provide important input to designers, homeowners, utilities, and policy makers when determining cost-effective and comfortable energy efficiency improvements for homes in hothumid climates.